FAQ - Pet Dental Care

 • Prevent pain and associated diseases

-• Improve your pet's overall health and longevity
+• Improve your pet's overall health and lifespan

-Daily brushing is ideal, but a minimum of 3-4 times per week already provides significant benefits.
+Daily brushing is ideal, but even 3-4 times a week makes a significant difference.
 We'll provide you with a complete guide and show you how to do it effectively.

-My pet refuses to let me brush their teeth.
-What should I do?
+My pet won't let me brush their teeth.
+What can I do?

 It's normal for pets to resist at first.
 Here's a progressive approach that works:

-1. Week 1: Get them used to it by simply touching their lips and teeth with your finger.
+1. Week 1: Just touch their lips and teeth with your finger.
 Reward generously.

-2. Week 2: Introduce pet toothpaste on your finger (the taste is pleasant for them).
+2. Week 2: Introduce pet toothpaste on your finger (they love the flavor!).

 3. Week 3: Use a rubber finger brush with gentle movements.